video-dev/hls.js/API.md

 #### ```abrEwmaFastLive```
 (default : 5.0)

-Fast bitrate Exponential moving average half-life , used to compute average bitrate for Live streams Half of the estimate is based on the last abrEwmaFastLive seconds of sample history.
+Fast bitrate Exponential moving average half-life, used to compute average bitrate for Live streams Half of the estimate is based on the last abrEwmaFastLive seconds of sample history.
-Each of the sample is weighted by the fragment loading duration. parameter should be a float greater than 0
+Each of the sample is weighted by the fragment loading duration.

+parameter should be a float greater than 0

 #### ```abrEwmaSlowLive```
 (default : 9.0)

-Slow bitrate Exponential moving average half-life , used to compute average bitrate for Live streams Half of the estimate is based on the last abrEwmaSlowLive seconds of sample history.
+Slow bitrate Exponential moving average half-life, used to compute average bitrate for Live streams Half of the estimate is based on the last abrEwmaSlowLive seconds of sample history.
-Each of the sample is weighted by the fragment loading duration. parameter should be a float greater than abrEwmaFastLive
+Each of the sample is weighted by the fragment loading duration.

+parameter should be a float greater than abrEwmaFastLive

 #### ```abrEwmaFastVoD```
 (default : 4.0)

-Fast bitrate Exponential moving average half-life , used to compute average bitrate for VoD streams Half of the estimate is based on the last abrEwmaFastVoD seconds of sample history.
+Fast bitrate Exponential moving average half-life, used to compute average bitrate for VoD streams Half of the estimate is based on the last abrEwmaFastVoD seconds of sample history.
-Each of the sample is weighted by the fragment loading duration. parameter should be a float greater than 0
+Each of the sample is weighted by the fragment loading duration.

+parameter should be a float greater than 0

 #### ```abrEwmaSlowVoD```
 (default : 15.0)

-Slow bitrate Exponential moving average half-life , used to compute average bitrate for VoD streams Half of the estimate is based on the last abrEwmaSlowVoD seconds of sample history.
+Slow bitrate Exponential moving average half-life, used to compute average bitrate for VoD streams Half of the estimate is based on the last abrEwmaSlowVoD seconds of sample history.
-Each of the sample is weighted by the fragment loading duration. parameter should be a float greater than abrEwmaFastVoD
+Each of the sample is weighted by the fragment loading duration.

+parameter should be a float greater than abrEwmaFastVoD

+#### ```abrEwmaDefaultEstimate```
+(default : 500000)

+Default bandwidth estimate in bits/second prior to collecting fragment bandwidth samples.

+parameter should be a float

 #### ```abrBandWidthFactor```